kyaiooiayk/MLOps-Machine-Learning-Operations/README.md

 ***

 ## Data warehouse tools
+**Databases** are typically structured with a defined schema.
+Items are organized as a set of tables with columns and rows.
+Columns include attributes and rows indicate an object or entity.
+Database is typically designed to be transactional and they are not designed to perform data analytics.

+**Data warehouse** exists on top of several databases and used for business intelligence.
+Data warehouse consumes data from all these databases and creates a layer optimized to perform data analytics.

-A **data warehouse*** stores data in files or folders in a hierarchical manner whereas a **data lake** uses a flat architecture.
+**Data lake** uses a flat architecture.
 Every bit of data in the lake has a unique ID and is tagged with sets of extended metadata tags.
-When you need information, the data lake can be queried for relevant data, and that smaller set of data can be accessed to get the data you need.
-The ability to append your own metadata enables you to make it very easy to search your data.
+A data lake is a centralized repository for structured and unstructured data storage.
+Data lakes could be used to store raw data as is without any structure (schema).
+There is no need to perform any ETL or transformation jobs on it.
+You can store many types of data such images, text, files, videos.
 - MongoDB

 - CosmosDB
 - Looker
 - Stitch